 - 3.03 Term: The term for Executive Board positions shall be two years.
 Executive Board members may serve an unlimited number of terms. - 3.04 Meetings: The Executive Board shall hold a minimum of four (4) general business meetings per year, and as needed for the good of the organization.
 Meetings shall be held at a time and place designated by the Executive Board members with a meeting being designated as the Annual Meeting.
-Meetings are typically held on the second Thursday of the month, Special meetings may be called by the President of the organization.
+Meetings are typically held on the second Thursday of the month; Special meetings may be called by the President of the organization.
 Meetings may be held by electronic format (teleconference and/or videoconference) if one active member is present.
-The annual meeting shall not utilize electronic meeting format. - 3.05 Approval: These By-Laws were initially approved by the membership on August 9, 2007. - 3.06 Amendment: These By-Laws may be amended by 2/3 of the membership at any meeting where a quorum is present. - 3.07 Notice: Notice for Board Meetings shall be a minimum of five (5) days prior to the meeting if written or two (2) days if personal verbal. - 3.08 Quorum: The Quorum shall consist of greater than 50% of the active and ex officio membership present. - 3.09 Motion Approval: A motion shall pass if it is approved by a majority of voting members in attendance at a meeting where a quorum is present. - 3.10 Meeting Rules: Where not otherwise specified in the By-Laws, "Robert's Rules of Order" shall govern the conduct and procedure of business meetings of the organization. - 3.11 Voluntary Termination: Board members may terminate their position at any time they desire.
-A new Board member shall be elected by the voting membership at their next business meeting, and that Board member shall serve out the term of the withdrawing Board member. - Involuntary Termination: An Executive Board member may be terminated "For Cause" if approved by 2/3 of general members.
+The annual meeting shall not utilize electronic meeting format.
+If the annual meeting is not able to be held in an in-person format for any reason the Executive Board may recommend utilizing an electronic meeting format for the annual meeting at a prior meeting and the recommendation approved by a majority of voting members in attendance at the meeting where a quorum is present. - 3.05 Approval: These By-Laws were initially approved by the membership on August 9, 2007. - 3.06 Amendment: These By-Laws may be amended by 2/3 of the membership at any meeting where a quorum is present. - 3.07 Notice: Notice for Board Meetings shall be a minimum of five (5) days prior to the meeting if written or two (2) days if personal verbal. - 3.08 Quorum: The Quorum shall consist of greater than 50% of the active and ex officio membership present. - 3.09 Motion Approval: A motion shall pass if it is approved by a majority of voting members in attendance at a meeting where a quorum is present. - 3.10 Meeting Rules: Where not otherwise specified in the By-Laws, "Robert's Rules of Order" shall govern the conduct and procedure of business meetings of the organization. - 3.11 Voluntary Termination: Board members may terminate their position at any time they desire.
+A new Board member shall be elected by the voting membership at their next business meeting, and that Board member shall serve out the term of the withdrawing Board member. - 3.12 Involuntary Termination: An Executive Board member may be terminated "For Cause" if approved by 2/3 of general members.
 In any attempt to have a Board member terminated For Cause, the Board member is entitled to, and may request, a hearing before a committee consisting of the remaining Board members plus five (5) randomly selected general members.
 That committee's decision as to the termination of the Board member shall be final. - 3.13 Compensation: There shall be no compensation for Executive Board members. - 3.14 Dues: There are no dues established for membership at this time.